No Products in Your Cart

 Few domestic hardwoods command as much respect as Hickory.
 Renowned for its incredible strength, bold grain, and unmistakable character, Hickory is the wood of choice when durability is not optional.

-From butcher blocks and tool handles to furniture built to take a beating and keep going, Hickory Lumber delivers performance that borders on legendary.
+From butcher blocks and tool handles to furniture built to take a beating and keep going, Hickory delivers performance that borders on legendary.
 Its dramatic colour variation and rugged appearance make every project feel grounded, honest, and enduring.

-At The Knotty Lumber Co., our Hickory is kiln dried, carefully selected, and milled for stability so you get all the strength Hickory is famous for without sacrificing reliability or workability.
+At The Knotty Lumber Co., our Hickory Lumber is kiln dried, carefully selected, and milled for stability so you get all the strength Hickory is famous for without sacrificing reliability or workability.

 Hickory refers to several species in the Carya genus, native to eastern North America.
 The most commonly used varieties in woodworking are Shagbark Hickory and Pignut Hickory.
 These trees grow slowly and densely, producing one of the hardest and strongest domestic hardwoods available.